msrasys/nnscaler/docs/parallel_module.md

 - `dummy_input` (`dict`): the dummy input for the module.
 The keys are the argument names of `Module.forward` function, and the values are the dummy input for the arguments.
 The dummy input will be used to trace the module.
 Please note the module can't be parallelize if `Module.forward` has positional-only arguments.

-- `pas_policy` (`Callable[[IRGraph, ComputeConfig], IRGraph]`): the pas policy, which describes how to place all computations across devices.
-You can use `autodist` to do the pas automatically in the most efficient way.
+- `pas_policy` (`Union[str, Callable[[IRGraph, ComputeConfig], IRGraph]]`): the pas (partition-assign-schedule) policy, which describes how to place all computations across devices.
+You need either pass a builtin PAS policy name or a a custom policy function which should take an `IRGraph` and a `ComputeConfig` as input, and return a new `IRGraph` with the PAS policy applied.
+We have 6 builtin PAS policies: `dp`, `tp`, `pp`, `data`, `hybrid`, and `autodist`.
+Please note all builtin PAS policies except `autodist` are only for test purpose.
+The `autodist` policy is the recommended policy for most cases.
+For details, please refer to `PAS Policies` section.

 - `compute_config` (`ComputeConfig`): the environment resource